Noseband: Fitting

 Different styles of noseband are fitted according to their purpose.
 A horse must be able to part its teeth and open its mouth slightly (not visible on the outside) in order to flex correctly at the jaw, relax and come onto the bit.
 An excessively tight noseband will prevent this.
 If a horse cannot relax its jaw, it will have problems with proper head carriage, and the rider may then try to force the horse into position by pulling back on the reins or using artificial leverage devices.
+Some effects of an overtightened noseband are: The horse being unable to breathe properly, the horse being unable to swallow properly, the horse becoming stressed, damage to the nasal bone.

 Standard adjustment of a noseband is to allow one or two fingers between the noseband and the nasal bone of the horse's head, though many riders adjust it tighter.
 Research is ongoing to determine stress and pain levels related to excessively tight nosebands.
 Recent studies in equitation science now strongly recommend that traditional and crank nosebands be adjusted so that two fingers can be inserted at the "nasal midline"—where the noseband crosses the top of the nose.
 The International Society for Equitation Science has stated that tight nosebands may lead to physiological stress and mask unwanted behavior and they encourage competition rules to be amended to require horse show stewards to check noseband tightness with a standardized gauge and see that competitors adjust their equipment accordingly.